last updated 5 February 2012

 His BMJ obit says he was born in Rajahmundry, which is some 470 km north of Madras, but other records say it was Madras, and he was certainly Christened a month later at the Mission Church in Blacktown (Madras).

 John Adolphus' father, Charles Benjamin Burton (30), was described then and later as "a (EICo) writer" (see earlier - not to be confused with novelist!).
-By then the EICo had become a government owned administrator, into administrating rather than trading, so maybe there was a career writers' stream.
+By then the EICo was government owned, into administrating rather than trading, so maybe there was a career writers' stream.
 John Adolphus is the oldest of 5 children, but 3 and possibly 4 of them die before the age of two.
-His father was the sole survivor of 4 children.
+His father had been the sole survivor of 4 children - a tough country.

 1874 - Extract from J A Burton's Indian (Army) Medical Service entry papers (L/Mil/9/407 f344-350)